RelateMN Team

 St. Louis Park School District

-Halen offers school-based therapy for elementary children K-5 and their families.
+Halen is a School Services Therapist for elementary children K-5 and their families.
 She strives to bring presence, empathy, curiosity, and delight into her connections with students, their families, and with school staff.
 Halen has taught yoga and mindfulness for 10+ years and teaches these skills in individual sessions and classrooms.
 Outside of work, Halen enjoys spending time with family/friends, cooking, climbing, swing dancing, and adventuring with her dog, Sugar.

 Therapeutic Modalities: Child centered play therapy, cognitive behavioral therapy, and mindfulness techniques